Azure/data-api-builder/docs/running-using-dab-cli.md

-# Running Data API Builder for Azure Databases using CLI
+# Running Data API builder for Azure Databases using CLI

 The easiest option that doesn't require cloning the repo is to use the `dab` [CLI tool](./dab-cli.md) that you can find in the `Microsoft.DataApiBuilder` nuget package [here.](https://www.nuget.org/packages/Microsoft.DataApiBuilder)